calejvaldez/.dotfiles/README.md

-# dotfiles (for Fedora Workstation)
+# my dotfiles

 These are my personal dotfiles.
-As of now, these only work for Fedora Workstation x86_64 and aarch64.
+I made them to help me quickly set up Fedora Workstation or macOS.

 ## How to use this repository

-The simplest way is to run this command:
+The simplest way is to run these commands:

 ```shell
 # cloning repository